foobar167/junkyard/manual_image_annotation1/readme.md

 directory.

-The output of the program is the set of rectangular images from the polygon areas in the "Images" directory.
+The output of the program is the set of rectangular images from the polygon areas in the "Temp" directory.

-To start Manual Image Annotation:
+To start Manual Image Annotation with polygons:
 ```shell
 c:\path\to\your\python\version-3.x\python.exe runme.py
 ```

-Tested on Windows for Python 3.7.
+Tested on Windows and Ubuntu for Python 3.7.

 External libraries:
 ```shell